Supergiovane/node-red-contrib-sonospollytts/README.md

     router/firewall's DHCP Server).
     </p>
     <p>
-    Send to the node, a payload with the text you want to speed out.
+    Send to the node, a payload with the text you want to speech out.
 For example <code>{payload:"Hello there!"}</code>.<br/>
     You can send multiple messages at once.
-The node will handle the queue.
+The node will handle the queue.<br/>
     </p>
     <p>
     <b>CONFIG:</b><br/>